 The more optimistic an agent, the more natural a buyer he is.
 By having a continuum I avoid a rigid categorization of agents.
 The agents will choose whether to be borrowers and buyers of risky assets, or lenders and sellers of risky assets.
 There will be some break point b such that those more optimistic with h > b are on one side of the market and and those less optimistic, with h < b, are on the other side.
 But this break point b will be endogenous.
 See Diagram 1.

-2See also Caballero-Krishnamurthy (2001) and Fostel-Geanakoplos (2008).
+&lt;sup>2See also Caballero-Krishnamurthy (2001) and Fostel-Geanakoplos (2008a).

-Natural Buyers-Margins Theory of Crashes
+Natural Buyers Theory of Price